Smana/smana.github.io/content/en/post/cnpg/index.md

 +++
 author = "Smaine Kahlouch"
-title = '`CloudNativePG`: An easy way to run a PostgreSQL on Kubernetes' date = "2022-10-22" summary = "**CloudNativePG** is a Kubernetes operator that helps running and operationg PostgreSQL databases.
-Here we'll demonstrate how to create a server, perform backups and recoveries, monitoring and a few tips." featureImage = "cnpg.png" featured = true codeMaxLines = 20
+title = '`CloudNativePG`: An easy way to run PostgreSQL on Kubernetes' date = "2022-10-25" summary = "**CloudNativePG** is a Kubernetes operator that helps running and operating PostgreSQL databases.
+Here I'll demonstrate how to create a server, perform backups and recoveries, monitoring and a few tips." featureImage = "cnpg.png" featured = true codeMaxLines = 20